The Method of Gaps: Exact Expressions for the Generalization Error of Supervised Learning Algorithms: Introduction

 The present work is dedicated to deriving closed-form expressions for the generalization error of machine learning algorithms through the lens of information theory.
 The main contribution is a general method for such a purpose, which has been coined \emph{the method of gaps}.
 Interestingly, all existing exact expressions for the generalization error of machine learning algorithms can be obtained with the proposed method.
+Many new expressions can also be obtained.
+Nonetheless, it is important to clarify that these expressions are not intended to provide computational shortcuts for estimating the generalization error, nor do they directly yield new surrogate objectives for training supervised learning algorithms.
+Their role is instead structural and conceptual.
+They provide exact representations of the generalization error in terms of information-theoretic quantities and reference probability measures that have a precise interpretation in supervised learning.
+In this sense, the contribution of the paper is to reveal how the generalization error can be decomposed into, compared to, and interpreted through canonical objects such as the Gibbs algorithm, the WCDG probability measure, relative entropy, mutual information, and lautum information.
+The usefulness of these identities therefore lies in the conceptual understanding they provide and in the connections they establish with hypothesis testing, information geometry, and Pythagorean relations involving information measures.